ACP IMpact

 Winning Abstracts from the 2025 Abstract Competitions

 Want to have your abstract featured here?
-ACP holds National Abstract Competitions as part of ACP Internal Medicine Meeting every year.
-Submissions for next year's competition open in early October 2025.
+ACP holds National Abstract Competitions as part of the ACP Internal Medicine Meeting every year.
+The deadline for all submissions/categories for next year's competition is November 17, 2025.

 Get Involved